5+ years of experience

 Professional Experience: list your relevant work experience in reverse chronological order.

-Your Achievements: under each position you held, it is really important to mention your achievements rather than simple tasks.
+Your Achievements: under each position you held, it is really important to mention your achievements rather than simply tasks you worked with.

-Skills: include the skills that are relevant for the specific job you are applying to and remember to differentiate the soft skills and hard skills.
+Skills: include the skills that are relevant for the specific job you are applying for and remember to differentiate the soft skills and hard skills.